James George Frazer: Personal life

 Frazer was born on 1 January 1854 in Glasgow, Scotland, the son of Katherine Brown and Daniel F. Frazer, a chemist.
 He attended school at Springfield Academy and Larchfield Academy in Helensburgh.
 He studied at the University of Glasgow and Trinity College, Cambridge, where he graduated with honours in classics (his dissertation was published years later as The Growth of Plato's Ideal Theory) and remained a Classics Fellow all his life.
 From Trinity, he went on to study law at the Middle Temple, but never practised.

-Four times elected to Trinity's Title Alpha Fellowship, he was associated with the college for most of his life, except for the year 1907–1908, spent at the University of Liverpool.
+Four times elected to a Trinity Fellowship, he was associated with the college for most of his life, except for the year 1907–1908, spent at the University of Liverpool.
 He was knighted in 1914, and a public lectureship in social anthropology at the universities of Cambridge, Oxford, Glasgow and Liverpool was established in his honour in 1921.
 He was, if not blind, then severely visually impaired from 1930 on.
 He and his wife, Lilly, died in Cambridge, England, within a few hours of each other on 7 May 1941.
 They are buried at the St Giles aka Ascension Parish Burial Ground in Cambridge.

 Frazer is commonly interpreted as an atheist in light of his criticism of Christianity and especially Roman Catholicism in The Golden Bough.
 However, his later writings and unpublished materials suggest an ambivalent relationship with Neoplatonism and Hermeticism.

 In 1896 Frazer married Elizabeth "Lilly" Grove, a writer whose father was from Alsace.
 She would later adapt Frazer's Golden Bough as a book of children's stories, The Leaves from the Golden Bough.
 His sister Isabella Katherine Frazer married the mathematician John Steggall.